Movement Disorders

 A 57-year-old librarian described an 8-month history of left-sided hand and leg incoordination.
 Specifically dating the onset of difficulty was challenging, but she experienced increasing slowness and loss of agility in the left hand when she performed tasks such as dressing, sorting cards, or typing.
 Often, the left hand cramped, and over the previous month she noted that the whole hand or index fingers occasionally moved by themselves.
 The left leg also cramped and inverted after she walked more than 200 feet.
 She felt her right side was unaffected, and her thinking was normal, although she was easily startled.
 She experienced general body jerks when reading quietly at night.
 She stumbled but had no falls.

 Clinical findings.
 The patient had a masked face and slight impairment of vertical conjugate gaze.
 She had parkinsonian signs of rigidity and bradykinesia bilaterally; they were more severe on the left.
 The left hand and foot had dystonic posture.
 When the patient closed her eyes and outstretched her hands, the left hand drifted upward, and the fingers wiggled; "They've a mind of their own," she commented.
 There were intermittent myoclonic jerks of all extremities.
 Primary sensory modalities were normal, but she had astereognosis in the left hand and could not imitate hammering or saluting to a verbal command with the left hand.
-Her gait was shuffling, and to a postural threat, she took 3 steps backwards.
+Her gait was shuffling, and to a postural threat, she took three steps backwards.

 Diagnostic tests.
 Lab tests, including thyroid functions, were normal.
 MR scan showed cerebral atrophy, particularly of the right parietal region.
 SPECT scan showed asymmetric uptake of DaTSCAN, especially in the right basal ganglia.